You Cannot Have Exactly-Once Delivery

 p. “as long as the application order is consistent with the delivery order.”

-p. “if the receiver crashes before or during its processing, that data is lost forever.”
+p.
+“When a message is delivered, it’s acknowledged immediately before processing.
+The sender receives the ack and calls it a day.
+However, if the receiver crashes before or during its processing, that data is lost forever.”

 p.
 “If there are multiple workers processing tasks or the work queues are replicated, the broker must be strongly consistent (or CP in CAP theorem parlance) so as to ensure a task is not delivered to any other workers once it’s been acked.”